workstuffhaha/BasicsForW/README.md

 # BasicsForW

-## apis

-Imagine you’re at a restaurant.
-You sit at a table, look at the menu, and order a pizza.
-The waiter takes your order to the kitchen, where the chef makes the pizza and gives it back to the waiter, who then serves it to you.

-An **API (Application Programming Interface)** is like that waiter!
-It takes your request (like ordering pizza), goes to the kitchen (a server or database), gets what you need, and brings it back to you.

-For example, when you use a weather app, it asks an API for the latest weather updates, and the API sends the information back to your phone.
-APIs help apps, websites, and computers talk to each other and share data easily! 😊

-follow whichever you like

-[https://www.youtube.com/watch?v=XGa4onZP66Q] (api basics -1, hindi video)
-[https://www.youtube.com/watch?v=s7wmiS2mSXY] (api basics -2, english video)

 ## frontend/ui

 Imagine you’re playing a video game.
 Everything you see on the screen—buttons, characters, menus, and scores—is the **frontend** or **UI (User Interface)**.